MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/configurations/flow-control-in-configurations.md

 - ActiveDirectory objects
 - and more...

-Any PowerShell code defined in a Configuration will be evaluated at compile time, but you can also place code in the script containing your Configuration.
-Any code outside of the Configuration block will be executed when you import your Configuration.
+Any PowerShell code defined in a `Configuration` is evaluated at compile time, but you can also place code in the script containing your `Configuration`.
+Any code outside of the `Configuration` block is executed when you import your `Configuration`.

 ## See also